ClaytonFarr/sveltekit-netlify-stripe-fauna-example/README.md

     - install dependencies: `$ npm i`
     - run SvelteKit with Netlify dev: `$ ntl dev`
     - *notes*:
       - most actions are available locally but some will create temporary false errors.
-For example, when logging in a user that exists in Netlify Identity you may see an 'Unable to Process' message and a 405 network repsonse.
+For example, when logging in a user that exists in Netlify Identity you may see an 'Unable to Process' message and a 405 network response.
 This may be an issue with Netlify Identity & Netlify Dev.
 Repeat the action 1-2 times and it will proceed normally.
       - to login in as user locally, user must exist in Netlify Identity (i.e. have signed up via locally run site or production site)
       - confirmation emails will link to the production site